 The Companies Act 2013 states that a formal annual evaluation needs to be made by theBoard of its own performance and that of its committees and individual directors.
 ScheduleIV of the Companies Act 2013 states that the performance evaluation of independentdirectors shall be done by the entire Board of Directors excluding the director beingevaluated.

-37. INTERNAL FINANCIAL CONTROL
+37. INTERNAL FINANCIAL CONTROL AND ITS ADEQUACY

-Your Directors wish to place on record their sincere appreciation for the assistancehelp and guidance provided to the Company by the Bankers Financial Institution(s) andAuthorities of Central and State Government(s) from time to time.
+Your Directors wish to place on record their sincere appreciation for the assistancehelp and guidance provided to the Company by the Bankers Financial Institutions(s) andAuthorities of Central and State Government(s) from time to time.
 The Directors also placeon record their gratitude to the contribution made by our employees at all levels andshareholders of the Company for their continued support and confidence reposed in themanagement of the Company.